kcanakdag/Bioinformatics/README.md

 pip3 install -r requirements.txt
 ```

-After installing the required packages you can run the following command;
+After installing the required packages you can test the script by running the following command;
 ```
 python rf_features.py -h
 ```